-Welcome to the website of Jessamine O Connor, a Dublin born poet living on the Sligo Roscommon border in the west of Ireland.
+Welcome to the website of Jessamine O'Connor, a Dublin born writer living on the Sligo Roscommon border in the west of Ireland.

 The Galway Advertiser here , by Des Kenny;

-and Lagan Online here , Colin Dardis.
+and from Lagan Online here , Colin Dardis

 From a review of A Skyful of Kites in Sabotage by Emma Lee: